Our Charter of Values

 - irremediable character, i.e., how hard it is to counteract or make good the resulting harm.

-For each impact, stakeholders were invited to express, via a specific survey accompanied by specific guidelines, a score from 1 to 5 relating to the above criteria (likelihood and severity).
+For each impact, stakeholders were invited to express, via a specific survey accompanied by specific guidelines, a score from 1 to 5 relating to the above criteria (likelihood and severity). - Short list of material topics

 The score obtained for each impact was analysed in order to obtain, starting from the assessments of individual stakeholders, a score associated with each topic.
 The topics were then sorted by score and finally included in the Short List of Sabaf’s material topics.